Things You Can't Miss at the Berlin Wall

 • The Chapel of Reconciliation

-• Timetable: This type of tour generally takes place in the morning.
+• Timetable: These types of tours usually take place in the morning.

-• Duration of tour: The tour takes between 3 to 4 hours to complete.
-I recommend reserving at least half a day for the experience.
+• Duration of the tour: The excursion takes between 3 and 4 hours to complete.
+I recommend setting aside at least half a day for the experience.

 Berlin Wall Memorial, Bernauer Strasse| ©Tim Gage